[Question #13531] Clarification for Question #13517

 Welcome back, but I'm sorry you found it necessary.
 Your own "bottom line" is exactly right and seems to show you are not confused at all.
 What don't you understand about it?

 In other words, asymptomatic Hemophilus ducreyi and chancroid are NOT the same.
 To repeat our previous discussion, "chancroid" means genital ulcer (or sometimes skin ulcer in other locations) due to H. ducreyi.
-Therefore, if there is no ulcer, that person does not have chancroid even if they happen to be carrying H. ducreyi.
+Therefore, if there is no ulcer, that person is not considered to have chancroid even if they happen to be carrying H. ducreyi.

 OK?